palm86/hex_flora/priv/specimens/pelargonium_crithmifolium.md

 ### Distribution in the Hex

-Rocky shale flats of Robertson Karoo vegetation near the old Osplaas Railway Station.
+Rocky shale flats of De Doorns Renosterveld Karoo vegetation near the old Osplaas Railway Station.

 ### References